For those who do not own a car nor wish to drive to Johor Premium Outlets (aka JPO), you have two options to get there.

 You can either take an express bus from Golden Mile Complex (which is also the more convenient way) or take the Causewaylink’s shopping bus services – JPO1 & JPO2.
 The JPO1 leaves from JB Sentral while Bus JPO2 departs from CIQ 2nd Link.

-I plan my bus route to Johor Premium factory outlet by taking shuttle bus JPO2 from CIQ 2nd Link and return to JB Sentral by taking shuttle bus JPO1.
+For my trip, I went by the JPO2 from CIQ 2nd Link and returned via JB Sentral by taking the JPO1.
 This way, I get to experience both buses’ services and quality.